 You can also find reviews online.
 Check the contractor's Better Business Bureau and Google My Business listings.

 You'll likely come across one or two negative reviews.
 That's normal.
 Look for reviews from multiple resources to get a better idea about the business.

-6. Can I Get an Estimate?
+6. Can I Get a Roofing Estimate?

 In a four-year span, the average sale for roofers increased by over 14%.
-The estimates you receive can vary based on your location.
+The roofing estimates you receive can vary based on your location.
 Make sure to ask for estimates from multiple roof repair contractors in the area.

 Gathering multiple reviews will help you determine the local average.